-Enron will receive a premium of $2,600,000 from Allegheny on [5/25/01]
+Enron will receive a premium of $2,500,000 from Allegheny on 5/30/01

 TRANSACTION UPSIDES/OPTIONALITY

 This transaction is the sixth in a series expected to comprise a portfolio.
-The portfolio will be managed with daily call options to reduce the expected loss amounts and with reinsurance to reduce or eliminate the P99 loss potential.
+The portfolio will be managed with daily call options to reduce the expected and extreme loss amounts.

 HEDGING STRATEGY

-GRM will proceed with a hedging strategy as follows:

-The “expected” short position will be hedged, in part, with daily call options at a comparable strike.After building a portfolio of transactions, a portion of the P99 to P100 risk will be insured with an excess insurance policy from insurance companies like SwissRe or Ace offering coverage for these types of risks.
+The “expected” short position will be hedged, in part, with daily call options at a comparable strike.
+Insurance market is not readily accessible at this time to efficiently hedge P99-P100 tail exposure.

 Retained